Prague Experience logoPrague tourist information & travel guide logo

 New Building of the National Museum

+Incorporated into the National Museum in 2009, the New Building is of an entirely different architectural style.
 The ground floor is a huge oblong block covered in glass.
-On top, sits an even larger block of concrete and glass, elevated high above street level.
+On top sits an even larger block of concrete and glass, imposingly elevated high above street level.

 Underground Corridor

-An underground corridor connects the two buildings of the National Museum, enabling visitors to see the whole museum complex without exiting and crossing the road above.
+The Underground Corridor connects the Historical Building with the New Building, enabling you to visit both buildings of the museum complex without exiting and crossing the road above.

 -----------------------------------------------